-Know the company well: Before applying for an IPO in India, don’t forget to read the prospectus for the issue.
+Know the company well: Before applying for an upcoming IPO 2023 in India, don’t forget to read the prospectus for the issue.
 This document contains ample information on the company’s financials, its record in the market, and the objective of issuing the IPO in India.
 You can find the prospectus on the company’s website or the SEBI website.
 Also, check if the there are material litigation's against the promoter or the company.
 Avoid habitual offenders at all costs.

 Finish paper work well before time: The application form for applying for an IPO in India can be found at any broker’s office.
 Fill up the form, and issue a cheque for the amount you want to apply for before the deadline.
 And then you can submit it to the collecting bankers or agents for the merchant bankers.